zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 </div>

-Typical examples include conglomerates like GE or Berkshire Hathaway, which manage unrelated product lines, and universities, where departments function independently with unique funding, research, and teaching methodologies.

 <br>
 ### Coordination Model

-The **Coordination Model** emphasizes high integration but low standardization.
-In this model, business units operate independently while sharing data and resources to ensure collaboration.
+The **Coordination Model** emphasizes **high integration** but **low standardization**.
+In this model, business units **operate independently while sharing data** and resources to ensure collaboration.
 The focus is on enabling interdependent parts of the organization to work together effectively.
-This model suits organizations with distinct business units that rely on shared data, such as healthcare systems where hospitals, clinics, and pharmacies collaborate through shared patient records.
+This model suits organizations with distinct business units that rely on shared data, such as **healthcare systems** where hospitals, clinics, and pharmacies collaborate through **shared patient records** and **global supply chains** (where **inventory and demand data** are exchanged across geographically distributed warehouses and suppliers)..

 ![](assets/images/figures/strategy_coordination.png)
 ***Figure 3:** A high-level core diagram of the coordination operating model.*

-While it fosters informed decision-making and innovation, it demands robust integration technologies and governance mechanisms.
-The Coordination Operating Model emphasizes independent business units working collaboratively by sharing data and resources to align activities (Figure 3).
-It prioritizes collaboration and ensures that different parts of the organization can access and exchange critical information efficiently.
-This model is well-suited for organizations with distinct but interdependent units, such as those serving the same customers or operating within complex value chains where each unit brings specialized expertise while depending on others for overall efficiency.
+While it fosters informed decision-making and innovation, it **demands robust integration technologies and governance** mechanisms.
+It **prioritizes collaboration** and ensures that different parts of the organization can access and exchange critical information efficiently.

-The model supports informed decision-making by enabling access to shared data and fosters innovation at the business unit level without imposing rigid standardization.
-However, it also introduces challenges, such as managing the complexity of integrating diverse systems and processes and relying on advanced integration technologies and governance structures to maintain cohesion.
+The model **supports informed decision-making** by enabling access to shared data and fosters innovation at the business unit level **without imposing rigid standardization**.
+However, it also introduces challenges, such as **managing the complexity of integrating diverse systems** and processes and relying on advanced integration technologies and governance structures to maintain cohesion.

 ![](assets/images/istock/iStock-1400028174.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/NicoElNino">NicoElNino</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-Examples of this model include healthcare systems (where hospitals, clinics, and pharmacies share patient records) and global supply chains (where inventory and demand data are exchanged across geographically distributed warehouses and suppliers).

 <br>
 ### Replication Model

-The **Replication Model** combines low integration with high standardization.
-Business units function independently but follow standardized systems and processes.
-This model focuses on scalability and consistency, making it ideal for franchise-based organizations like McDonald’s or hotel chains.
-It allows for rapid scaling by replicating proven operations, though it can limit information sharing and create inefficiencies if local units require unique processes.
+The **Replication Model** combines **low integration** with **high standardization**.
+Business units function independently but follow **standardized systems and processes**.
+This model focuses on **scalability and consistency**, making it ideal for **franchise operations** like **McDonald’s** or **Starbucks**, where each location operates independently within a framework of standardized procedures, and **hotel chains**, where individual locations follow uniform service and operational guidelines while maintaining some level of independence.
+It allows for rapid scaling by **replicating proven operations**, though it can limit information sharing and create **inefficiencies if local units require unique processes**.

 ![](assets/images/figures/strategy_replication.png)
 ***Figure 4:** A high-level core diagram of the replication operating model.*

 The Replication Operating Model combines operational autonomy with standardized processes, systems, or templates (Figure 4).
-It focuses on scalability and consistency, enabling organizations to replicate successful practices across multiple locations or units.
-This approach is ideal for decentralized organizations performing similar functions, such as franchises or businesses expanding operations into new geographies.

 This model facilitates rapid scaling while maintaining consistency by reusing proven processes and systems.
-It also allows for local customization to address specific market needs.
-However, the model can face challenges, such as limited information sharing between units, which may stifle innovation, and potential inefficiencies when standardized processes do not align with local requirements.

 ![](assets/images/istock/iStock-1554955512.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/Bim">Bim</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-Common examples include franchise operations like McDonald’s or Starbucks, where each location operates independently within a framework of standardized procedures, and hotel chains, where individual locations follow uniform service and operational guidelines while maintaining some level of independence.

 <br>
 ### Unification Model

-The **Unification Model** involves both high integration and high standardization.
-Here, business units are tightly connected and operate with consistent processes, emphasizing efficiency and a unified operating approach.
-This model suits organizations with centralized structures, such as retail chains or airlines, where a consistent customer experience and streamlined operations are critical.
-While the model enhances efficiency and consistency, it limits flexibility and requires substantial investment in standardized systems.
+The **Unification Model** involves both **high integration** and **high standardization**.
+Here, business units are **tightly connected** and operate with **consistent processes**, emphasizing **efficiency** and a **unified operating approach**.
+This model suits **organizations with centralized structures**, such as **retail chains**, where **point-of-sale** and **inventory systems** are standardized across all locations, or **airlines**, where a **consistent customer experience** and **streamlined operations** are critical.

 ![](assets/images/figures/strategy_unification.png)
 ***Figure 5:** A high-level core diagram of the unification operating model.*

 The Unification Operating Model is characterized by tightly integrated business units operating with standardized processes, emphasizing efficiency and a single operating approach across the enterprise (Figure 5).
-This model is best suited for organizations with centralized structures that require consistent customer experiences or aim to achieve economies of scale, particularly when delivering similar products or services across regions or customer segments.

-Streamlined operations and standardized systems drive cost efficiencies and ensure consistency, improving quality and customer satisfaction.
-However, this approach can limit the flexibility of individual units and requires substantial investment in unified systems and processes to function effectively.
+Streamlined operations and standardized systems **drive cost efficiencies** and **ensure consistency**, improving quality and customer satisfaction.
+However, this approach can **limit the flexibility of individual units** and requires substantial investment in unified systems and processes to function effectively.

 ![](assets/images/istock/iStock-469802212.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/ollo">ollo</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>
-This model includes retail chains, where point-of-sale and inventory systems are standardized across all locations, and airlines, which rely on uniform booking, pricing, and operational processes across flights and locations to maintain consistency and efficiency.

 <br>
 ### Choosing an Operating Model